 Ever nestled into child’s pose, taken a deep, cleansing breath, and smelled something…seriously off?
 That’s your trusty yoga mat.
 With regular use, it gets covered in dirt, oils, and—if you’re doing it right—plenty of sweat.
+It’s enough to wonder how to clean your yoga mat… the right way.

 Unfortunately, we aren’t exactly wiping down our mats at the frequency we’d launder our leggings—oh, unless they’re loaner mats, and the studio requires it.
 Most of us just roll it up apres savasana and peace out.
 When our trusty mat sees the light of day again, it’s the same scenario.
 Unfurl mat, sweat on it, and roll it back up.
 (In other words, ick.)